-In order for the passport inspection authorities of the receiving state or organization to verify the authenticity of information that has been digitally signed by the passport issuer and stored in the TOE (including the Active Authentication Public Key), the interoperability of the PKI environment both of the issuing and receiving states or organizations of the passport shall be maintained by passport issuing authorities.
+The passport inspection authorities of the receiving states can verify the authenticity of the information digitally signed by the passport issuer and stored in the TOE (including the public key for active authentication).

 4. Security Objectives

 This chapter describes security objectives for TOEs and its environment for the security problems described in Chapter 3.
 Section 4.1 describes the security objectives to be addressed by the TOEs, while Section 4.2 describes those to be addressed by its environment.
 In addition, Section 4.3 describes rationales for the appropriateness of the security objectives for solving the security problems.